-Officials estimate more than 1 million Soldiers will leave the Army over the next 10 years.
-Programs involving industry partners, and other agencies that prepare veterans for jobs are an integral aspect of "Soldier For Life" transition assistance.
+Officials estimate more than one million soldiers will leave the Army over the next 10 years.
+Programs involving industry partners and other agencies that prepare veterans for jobs are an integral aspect of "Soldier For Life" transition assistance.

 "I can't think of any profession or organization that would not benefit from the values our veterans embody," said Lt.
 Gen. James C. McConville, Army G-1.